Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 The tool extracts the distinct account IDs from the TargetCRK column in the CSV, fetches all IAM authorization policies for each account, and writes them to JSON files (policies-{serviceName}-{accountID}.json) for reference.

-For each row in the CSV, the tool fetches all registrations on the source HPCS key (the cloud resources encrypted by that key) and checks whether an IAM authorization policy exists that would allow each registered service to use the target Key Protect Dedicated key.
+For each row in the CSV, the tool fetches all associations on the source HPCS key (the cloud resources encrypted by that key).
+The tool checks whether an IAM authorization policy exists that would allow each associated service to use the target Key Protect Dedicated key.
+The tool also looks up the resource group of each target Key Protect Dedicated instance through the IBM Cloud resource controller API so that policies that are scoped to a resource group can be matched.

 MATCH